nmondal/cowj/manual/plugins.md

 To add a `Scriptable` plugin:

 1. drop a `JSR-223` engine binary to the `lib` folder with all dependencies
 2. register the type of the engine - manually - in some way
 3. register the type to the `UNIVERRSAL` Scriptable creator
 4. And you are done.

-It is the step [3] that would require one to change Cowj sourece code, and thus, technically, the Scriptable are not really a plug-in.
+It is the step [3] that would require one to change Cowj source code, and thus, technically, the Scriptable are not really a plug-in.

 ### Data Sources